AU-Master-Thesis/thesis/sections/4-results/study-1.typ

 // THEIR CAPTION
 // shows that as γ increases, it takes longer for all robots to reach their goals.
 However, trajectories for the 10 m/s case are completely collision free up to γ = 80%.
 As the initial speed increases, collisions happen at lower values of γ as robots have less time to react to faster moving neighbours who they may not be receiving messages from.
 This experiment shows one of the benefits of GBP — safe trajectories can still be planned even with possible communication failures, which is likely in any realistic settings.

-#todo[
-  box/violin Plot like figure 4 of number of robots vs distance travelled.
-]

-#todo[
-  box Plot like figure 5 of number of robots vs LDJ
-]

-#todo[
-  line Plot like figure 6 of number of robots vs makespan for circle and obstacle scenario ]